zfcampus/zf-deploy/README.md

 -ver <version>      Specify the application version to use for ZPK format (default is timestamp)
 ```

-This deployment tool takes care of the typical configuration file, related to the specific environment, using
+This deployment tool takes care of the local configuration files, related to the specific environment, using
 the `.gitignore` file.
-If your applications use the .gitignore file to exclude local configuration file, for
+If your applications use the `.gitignore` file to exclude local configuration files, for
-instance the `*.local.php` file in the `/config/autoload` folder, **ZFdeploy** will not include these files
+instance the `local.php` file in the `/config/autoload` folder, **ZFdeploy** will not include these files
 in the deployment package.
 You can disable the usage of the `.gitignore` file using the `-gitignore off` option.

 > ### NOTE: if you disable the .gitignore usage
 >
-> If you disable the `.gitignore` usage with the `-gitignore` off option all the files of the ZF2 application will
+> If you disable the `.gitignore` using the `-gitignore off` option, all the files of the ZF2 application will
-> be included in the package.
-That means local configuration files, including sensitive informations like
+> be included in the package. **That means local configuration files, including sensitive information like
-> database credentials, are deployed in production!
-Please consider this behaviour before swtich off the
+> database credentials, are deployed in production!!!** Please consider this behaviour before switch off the
 > gitignore option.

 Another important part of the deployment of a ZF2 application is the usage of [composer](https://getcomposer.org).